Type your question then click from the drop-down list 👇

 Wildlife in Morangup - Native Fauna

 In Morangup, a rich tapestry of native wildlife thrives, offering residents and visitors alike a glimpse into the natural wonders of the region.
-Among the inhabitants are kangaroos, emus, echidnas, Quolls, bobtail lizards, western bearded dragons, racehorse goannas, carpet pythons, dugites, western brown snakes (also known as "Gwardar," meaning 'walk the long way around'), blue wrens, galahs, red-capped parrots, and black cockatoos (including Red Tails and Carnaby’s).
+Among the inhabitants are kangaroos, emus, echidnas, quolls, bobtail lizards, western bearded dragons, racehorse goannas, carpet pythons, dugites, western brown snakes (also known as "Gwardar," meaning 'walk the long way around'), blue wrens, galahs, red-capped parrots, and black cockatoos (including Red Tails and Carnaby’s).
 Capturing the beauty of these creatures through wildlife photography has become a beloved pastime among locals, further fostering a deep appreciation for the diverse ecosystem that calls Morangup home.

 However, it's essential to note that keeping wildlife or native fauna as pets in Western Australia is highly regulated.
 While native animals may occasionally traverse residential properties, actively attracting or detaining them is strictly prohibited.